Eliaaa3Monte/SpotifyREADMEStats/README.md

 | `type`     | Select the stat to display (only one per query) | `artists`, `top_songs` or `last_albums` | `artists`      |
 | `range`    | Select the time range of selection              | `short_term` or `long_term`             | `short_term`   |

-You can also une the `/json` endpoint to access the raw Spotify data as JSON.
+You can also use the `/json` endpoint to access the raw Spotify data as JSON.

 ### Use examples